1. Skip to navigation

 Summary

-Beglur is a mass-mailer that spreads as an attachment to e-mails mentioning Saddam Hussein and Osama Bin Laden.
+Beglur is a mass-mailer that spreads as an attachment to emails mentioning Saddam Hussein and Osama Bin Laden.
 The worm uses IFrame exploit to automatically start its attachments on recipients' computers.

-Additional Details
+Technical Details

 The worm's file is a Windows PE executable 8774 bytes long packed with UPX file compressor.
 The unpacked file size is about 27 kilobytes.